 A failure to deliver "Outstanding" for Overall Effectiveness in an Ofsted inspection could result in a loss of reputation, have a high impact on student outcomes and lead to subsequent financial loss.
 The College makes critical strategic decisions on how education is organised in the College, how resources are allocated and ensures that the necessary monitoring systems are in place to give assurance that the key areas of the Education Inspection Framework are being met.
+Significant changes have been made to English and maths GCSE delivery to focus on smaller class sizes and more targeted support for students.
 Established teaching and learning and quality systems are in place to support continuous development and tackle under-performance, and governors are regularly appraised of performance under the assurance-based model of governance.
-An ever-ready plan is in place to assist with an on-going preparedness which will minimise the requirement for urgent action when an inspection is imminent.
+A plan is in place to assist with an on-going preparedness which will minimise the requirement for urgent action when an inspection is imminent.